Yufei-L/2019-431/SOFTWARE/README.md

     - In this class, you'll be using RStudio and R, which look and work the same on either a PC or a Mac.
     - Any reasonably recent PC or Macintosh machine will work well.
     - I **do not** recommend the use of a Chrome device for this class.
-    - If you have a Linux system, you can certainly run R and R Studio well, and you definitely know better than I do how to accomplish that.
+    - If you have a Linux system, you can certainly run R and RStudio well, and you definitely know better than I do how to accomplish that.